meditationstuff/protocol_1/index.md

 **Note:** Separately, to get a readable plaintext version of the page you're reading, now, you can do a search replace of the source on "/&amp;#8203;" to "/", without the quotes, to clean up all the zero-width space character encodings without affecting anything else.

+<span id="hyper-linking-deep-linking-anchor-linking-soft-guarantees"></span>
+**(hyper)linking/&#8203;(deep)linking/&#8203;(anchor)linking soft guarantees:**

+Sometimes I revise the anchor links to different sections in the document.
+When I do this, I preserve old links in the underlying html so that old links, even very old links, should still work.
+So please "deep link" into the document with (relative) confidence that the links will stay fresh/&#8203;unrotten, for hopefully years and years and years, when citing, sharing sections on blogs, in private chats, etc.

 # <span id="11"></span><a id="full-table-of-contents" href="#full-table-of-contents">Full Table of Contents:</a>